algosup/2024-2025-project-2-serious-game-team-6/Documents/QualityAssurance/testPlan.md

 Certain areas of testing will be **excluded** or minimized due to constraints such as time and resources. **Compatibility testing** will focus exclusively on the **target platform(s)**, such as **PC** or **mobile**, without extending to other devices or operating systems. **Localization testing** will be limited, with only **one language** supported unless additional translations are deemed essential. **Advanced performance optimization**, such as fine-tuning **frame rates** to perfection, will be deferred, with the priority placed on ensuring **basic playability**.
 Additionally, the scope excludes testing of **non-core features**, such as minor gameplay variations or additional content not critical to the main experience.

 #### c-Goal-of-Testing:
-The primary goal of testing our serious game is to ensure that the game effectively **educates players about ecology** while providing an **engaging and enjoyable experience**.
+The primary goal of testing our serious game is to ensure that the game effectively **educates players about climate change** while providing an **engaging and enjoyable experience**.
 This involves **verifying the educational validity and clarity of ecological concepts**, assessing the overall **user experience for intuitiveness and enjoyment**, evaluating the game's ability to **engage and motivate players**, testing for **technical issues such as bugs and performance lags**, ensuring **accessibility for all players**, measuring the **effectiveness of learning outcomes**, and collecting **feedback to identify areas for improvement**.
-By achieving these objectives, the testing process will confirm that **"Forsaken Planet"** is both a fun, engaging game and an effective educational tool for beginners interested in ecology.
+By achieving these objectives, the testing process will confirm that **"Forsaken Planet"** is both a fun, engaging game and an effective educational tool for beginners interested in climate change.

 ### 3-Test-Environment